 Every state has the right to tax businesses that have a physical nexus in the state.
 Your business is required to pay taxes in each state where it has nexus.

 State income tax nexus is similar to sales tax nexus.
-By doing business within or in relation to a state, you can trigger the effects of the nexus.
+By doing business within or in relation to a state, you can trigger the effects of both nexus.
 The amount you are taxed will depend on the structure of your business, the amount of activity performed, and other factors.

 For sales tax, a number of activities—such as having property in a state, or performing services there—can trigger the nexus.
 The income tax nexus is triggered by the same activities, namely ones that connect you physically to the state.